Idle Valley Nature Reserve: History

+The area that now forms the nature reserve was quarried for sand and gravel from the mid-1940s onwards.
+Tarmac Limited acquired the quarries in 1981.
+Bellmore Quarry was at the southern end of the site, and around 350,000 tonnes of sand and gravel were extracted every year until extraction ceased in 2005.
+Lound Quarry was to the north of Bellmore, and produced around 500,000 tonnes of aggregate every year, until its closure in 2011.
+It has been estimated that the quarries supplied some 30 million tonnes of sand and gravel to the local construction industry, during the lifetime of the quarrying operation.
+The mineral extraction consent under which the quarry operated required that the land should be restored for agricultural use once it ceased to be a quarry.
+This required huge volumes of fill, as between 2 and 3 m of material had been removed over the entire site.
+Initially, pulverised fuel ash (PFA) from Cottam power station was turned into a slurry and pumped to the site by Powergen, but Powergen ceased to supply the PFA in the early 1990s, and the large voids that were still left filled with water.
+They gradually regenerated naturally, providing habitat for breeding, wintering and passage birds.

-The lakes within the nature reserve have been formed over seventy years of extraction of gravel and other aggregates, and since 1981 by Tarmac Limited.
-Tarmac agreed to hand over all of its land within the SSSI to the Nottinghamshire Wildlife Trust.
-In 2002, Natural England designated the site, formally known as the Sutton And Lound Gravel Pits, a SSSI.
+In 2002, Natural England designated the site, formally known as the Sutton And Lound Gravel Pits, as an SSSI.
+Tarmac subsequently agreed to donate all of its land within the SSSI to the Nottinghamshire Wildlife Trust, to ensure its long-term care and management.
 The Idle Valley Learning Centre which offers diploma courses in environmental conservation from North Nottinghamshire College was opened in 2008 and is owned by the college.
 The nature reserve received £1 million in Lottery funding in 2008.
 Paths, fencing and clearing of land has also taken place since the handover of the land, the efforts of which in 2011 won Tarmac the Mineral Products Association Cooper-Heyman Cup double award.
 In 2017, a new boardwalk was constructed adjacent to the visitor centre in order to improve access to the reserve, as part of a partnership between the Nottinghamshire Wildlife Trust and the Rotary club of Retford.